 The presumptive approach as defined by EPA Guidance Document is a level of control that meets a criterion of no more than four overflows per year, or elimination or capture of 85 percent by volume of the combined sewage collected by the CSS, or elimination or capture of 85 percent by mass load of pollutant.
 As presented in Chapter 3, the presumptive approach was applied to initially size control alternatives (at four overflows per year) for the CSOs.
 As shown in Table 4.4.1, the final recommended projects in conjunction with the application of the programmatic elements captures and treats 96 percent of the volume of combined sewage collected in the CSS during a defined wet weather period as analyzed using the typical year rainfall data.
 This 96 percent capture far exceeds the minimum volume capture (85 percent) defined by the presumptive approach requirements.
-Table 4.4.2 shows the breakdown of the percent capture and AAOV reduction by watershed.
-Additionally, Figure 4.4.1 shows the projected AAOV capture for various milestones of the program.
+Table 4.4.2 shows the breakdown of the projected AAOV capture for various milestones of the program.
 Finally, Figure 4.4.2 shows the reduction for each receiving water at the beginning of the program and at the completion of the program.